Lbalkenhol/candl/docs/data/data_overview.rst

    ``v0``

 *Note*: This is the CMB-only, foreground marginalised (lite) version of the likelihood.
-The ACT collaboration suggests to combine with the sroll2 likelihood to constrain the optical depth to reionisation.
+The ACT collaboration suggests to combine with the sroll2 likelihood to constrain the optical depth to reionisation; this implementation of the likelihood contains by default their suggested alternative :math:`\tau` prior of :math:`0.0566 \pm 0.0058`.
-This implementation of the likelihood contains by default their suggested alternative :math:`\tau` prior of :math:`0.0566 \pm 0.0058`.
+If you use ACT data via candl, please see the attribution instructions in the ACT DR6 notebooks `README <https://github.com/ACTCollaboration/DR6_Notebooks/tree/main>`__.

 ACT DR4 TT/TE/EE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^